 Most individual translations that are a candidate for implementation via the EMS API come in pairs or groups.
 Examples are compression and decompression, Spanish to English and English to Spanish, digital signing and authenticating, and certificate management.
+Other plug-ins may implement attaching several kinds of items, or use several special tools, or some combination.
 An implementation of a group usually will have a lot of code in common and is most easily installed and configured by the user as a single entity.
 Thus, plug-ins are implemented as a collection of translators, attachers and special tools.